-4.0 PLANNED 2016 STUDIES
+4.0 PLANNED 2017 STUDIES

-The Rend Lake water quality monitoring will continue in Fiscal Year 2016 on a limited basis.
-Because of budgetary constraints there will only be 3 sampling events in 2016.
+The Rend Lake water quality monitoring will continue in Fiscal Year 2017 on a limited basis.
+A slight increase in funding will allow 4 sampling events in 2017.
 A restored number of sampling events would provide the ability to better evaluate water quality trends, to better defend project operations (lake levels, releases, maintenance projects, construction projects, etc.), to better confirm that we meet state water quality standards, and to better confirm that human health and safety are adequately protected.
 Rend Lake is a source for drinking water for many communities and is a high usage recreational lake.
 The monitoring of water quality is imperative to assure the water quality is within acceptable limits for the designated usage.